EyeSeeTea/ESTools/DHIS2/cloner/readme.rst

 Requirements
 ------------

-This program depends on a few Python standard modules, and also:
+This program depends on a few Python standard modules and also:

 * ``psycopg2``: to connect to the postgres database.
 * ``requests``: to make HTTP requests.